PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 entry ID
 ========
 A unique identifier for each entry in a corpus.
+Choices for how these are defined are set within the :ref:`global_options` section.

 .. _gloss: